jzerfowski/fieldline_lsl/readme.md

-# FieldLine LSL module
+# FieldLine LabStreamingLayer module

-This is a script to automatically startup the FieldLine OPM sensors (V2) and stream the data via [LSL](https://labstreaminglayer.readthedocs.io/).
-It requires the FieldLine API module (and all its requirements) as well as [pylsl](https://pypi.org/project/pylsl/) for the streaming.
+This is a script to automatically start and calibrate the FieldLine Optically Pumped Magnetometers and stream the data via [LabStreamingLayer](https://labstreaminglayer.readthedocs.io/).
+It requires python 3.9, the FieldLine API module (and all its requirements) as well as [pylsl](https://pypi.org/project/pylsl/) for the streaming (see [requirements.txt](requirements.txt)).

-If no additional arguments are provided, the script connects to all discovered chassis on the network and attempts to restart->coarse-zero->fine-zero all sensors.
-When sensors fail during startup, the streaming is started with remaining sensors.
-The stream runs forever if no `-t` argument is given.

-During startup, the logging gives indications about the state of the system.
-Verbosity can be modified with `-v` such that more information is printed on the console.
-After the startup is finished and the streaming started, every 10 seconds a 'heartbeat' is printed to inform the user that the stream is still running:

-`Streaming data on FieldLineOPM (flopm) since ... seconds`
+Since version 0.3.0 there is no automatic discovery anymore so the ip addresses of the chassis have to be known (e.g., retrieve them from FieldLine Recorder).
+The FieldLine Recorder can be used in parallel (from version 1.4.44), also for restarting and zeroing the sensors.
+Keep in mind that streaming will be interrupted when restarting or re-zeroing sensors during runtime.

+There is not yet a way to selectively stream from some sensors.
+Sensors can be turned off in the FieldLine Recorder and streaming must be stopped, then they will not appear on the LSL stream when restart is skipped.
+A regular heartbeat is printed (default = 60 seconds).
+WHen multiple chassis are daisy-chained, all their IPs have to be provided (probably in order of chaining, not documented in FieldLine API).

 Here is an example call to use the script:
 ```